 - How experienced am I?

-- What assets do I want to invest in?
+- Which shares do I want to buy?

 - What kind of accounts can I set up?